sgupta70/BasicCAD-/README.md

 ### Description

-This assignment was to create the tire for the cster.
+This assignment was to create the tire for the caster.
 We had to make a shape and then learn how to revolve it around a line.

 ### Evidence